 She adds that, to drive traffic to the event’s homepage, the Culinary Guild’s website calendar links to the page, which means people who aren’t on the mailing list can also register.

 All of that means that, when 87 guests showed up at the Feast of the Seven Fishes, the CGNE was prepared for them.

-The organization no longer has to worry about budget issues so now the hosts can just worry about what really matters – the food!
+The organization no longer has to worry about budget issues.
+Now the hosts can worry about what really matters – the food!

 Ready to get started?
 With Constant Contact, you’ll have everything you need to make your event a success.